What is XpertRAT?

 www.ima.it - www.ima.it

-XpertRAT running in Task Manager as "Stenber Desktop" (its process name may vary):
+XpertRAT running in Task Manager as "Stenber Desktop" (its process name might vary):

 Instant automatic malware removal: